Search

 (C) Corporate tax returns signed by the designated broker appointee or corporate officer for a licensed or exempt residential mortgage company; or

-(f) In addition to supplying the application information, both you and the licensed mortgage broker must be in good standing with the department.
+(f) In addition to supplying the application information, both you and the licensed mortgage broker must be in good standing with the department; or

-(2) May I work as the designated broker for more than one company?
+(3) May I work as the designated broker for more than one company?
 Yes.
-You may be the designated broker for more than one licensee.
+You may be the designated broker for more than one licensee after receiving approval from the director.

-(4) May I work as the designated broker for one licensee and a licensed loan originator for another licensee?
+(5) May I work as the designated broker for one licensee and a licensed loan originator for another licensee?
 Yes.
-If you want to originate loans for a mortgage broker different from the mortgage broker for whom you are the designated broker, you must apply to the department for an additional loan originator license.
+If you want to originate loans for a mortgage broker different from the mortgage broker for whom you are the designated broker, you must amend your license information through the NMLS to reflect the new relationship and the second company must sponsor you.
+Federal law may prohibit a mortgagee from hiring employees who work for more than one mortgage broker or who have multiple employers.